 Computer-aided protein engineering

 The laboratory is developing structure-based computer-aided approaches for protein engineering, notably to optimize the recognition between two macromolecules of interest.
-In collaboration with groups from the Department of Oncology, we are also applying these approaches to the design of new immunotherapies against cancer, by engineering protein sequences that could lead to a better recognition of tumor cells by T-cells, and to a stronger T-cell activity.
+In collaboration with groups from the Department of oncology UNIL CHUV, we are also applying these approaches to the design of new immunotherapies against cancer, by engineering protein sequences that could lead to a better recognition of tumor cells by T-cells, and to a stronger T-cell activity.

 Rapid estimation of mutation impact on protein structure and activity